fixture-py/fixture/docs/source/index.rst

 There are a couple ways to test a database-backed application.
 You can create `mock objects`_ and concentrate entirely on `unit testing`_ individual components without testing the database layer itself, or you can simply load up sample data before you run a test.
 Thanks to ``sqlite`` in-memory connections, the latter may be more efficient than you think.

 But it's easy enough to insert data line by line in code, right?
 Or simply load a SQL file?
-Yes, but this has two major downsides: you often have to worry about and manage complex chains of foreign keys manually; and when referencing data values later on, you either have to copy/paste the values or pass around lots of variables.
+Yes, but this has two major downsides: you often have to worry about and manage complex chains of foreign keys manually; and when referencing data values later on, you either have to copy / paste the values or pass around lots of variables.

 The fixture module simplifies this by breaking the process down to two independent components: